radiantlogic-devops/cloud-native-lab/docs/index.md

 Make sure that all the prerequistes are completed.
 Commands from each section can be copied and run directly.
 Some optional steps can be skipped.

-This is a self guided lab, if you need help anytime during the lab you can reach the team at **#cloud-native-tko2022** slack channel.
+Please generate a PR if any changes need to made to this lab.